Upon following the work of John J. Harrison

 Dear John:

 How entirely moving to find HOL Light within the Thomas Hales’ work to create a foundation of logic to treat Kepler’s Conjecture.
-To find Cambridge university hosting HOL Light, and with you at Amazon Web Services in Portland, it was a pleasant non sequitur and a sign of our time for disintermediating space and time (ever-so-slowly).
+To find Cambridge university hosting HOL Light, and with you at Amazon Web Services in Portland, it was a pleasant non sequitur and a sign of our time — ever so slowly disintermediating space and time.

 I immediately went looking for your use and explanation of pi (π).
 So, I am now exploring deeper into HOL Light and I thought you would be amused how somebody finds you and immediately gravitates to your work.
 Thank you.